deankoch/rasterbc_src/utility_functions.knit.md

 with `gdalwarp`) to the desired output resolution.

-`blocks.sf` allows large jobs to be done in parallel, by providing a partition to split the work over, and merging everything together at the end using `gdalUtils::mosaic_rasters`.
+`blocks.sf` allows large jobs to be done in parallel, by providing a partition to split the work over, and (optionally) merging everything together at the end using `gdalUtils::mosaic_rasters`.
+Here we process the NTS tiles 3 at a time (`n.cores`=3), and theres no need to merge the result because this tiling is how we want the data split up in the end.